-In April 2014, Providing Quality Family Planning Services: Recommendations from Centers for Disease Control and Prevention and the US Office of Population Affairs (QFP) was published as a CDC MMWR Recommendations and Reports.
+In April 2014, Providing Quality Family Planning Services: Recommendations from Centers for Disease Control and Prevention and the US Office of Population Affairs (QFP) - PDF was published as a CDC MMWR Recommendations and Reports.
 The QFP, developed jointly by the Centers for Disease Control and Prevention (CDC) and the HHS Office of Population Affairs (OPA), provide recommendations for use by all reproductive health and primary care providers with patients who are in need of services related to preventing or for achieving pregnancy.

 Why is QFP Needed?

 The U.S. continues to face significant challenges in improving the reproductive health of all Americans: